 So how can experienced partner help?

 For many companies setting up and managing #core #infrastructure is necessary but a costly affair.
 A technology services provider can come in as a cost-effective measure.
-This also means that there is a direct coordination between the services provider and the organisation’s core executive team for timely information sharing and subsequent decision making.
-While there is #upskilling of the core team in this process, the experienced vendor also brings in wealth of knowledge gained over years of her service across projects.
+This also means that there is direct coordination between the services provider and the organisation’s core executive team for timely information sharing and subsequent decision making.
+While there is #upskilling of the core team in this process, the experienced vendor also brings in a wealth of knowledge gained over years of her service across projects.
 But #cost #optimization is a key to hiring the outsourced arm.
-Above all, involvement of experienced seasoned veterans often helps companies to go through the journey in a smooth manner.
+Above all, the involvement of experienced seasoned veterans often helps companies to go through the journey in a smooth manner.

 #Core #virtual or #digital #infrastructure has #revolutionized the #technology services industry, and it is just the beginning.
-Businesses of all sizes are realizing the benefits, especially startups, and small to medium sized businesses that can’t afford costly maintenance but often desire to scale up.
+Businesses of all sizes are realizing the benefits, especially startups, and small to medium-sized businesses that can’t afford costly maintenance but often desire to scale up.

 Some potential questions can be – how quickly is your partner able to innovate within the process?
 Can she synchronise with the entire strategic vision of your company?
 Can she drive a methodology and also help in adoption of #evolving #technologies?
 Can she deliver consistently?
 Can she customize the solutions as per your need?

-If the answer to above queries are yes and positive, the solution provider is a right fit to become your partner.
+If the answer to the above queries are yes and positive, the solution provider is a right fit to become your partner.